audacity/audacity/README.txt

  * New "Sample Data Export" Analyze effect for exporting a file containing amplitude values for each sample in the selection.

- * New Preference to import files On-Demand (without seeking ability) when using the optional FFmpeg library.
+ * New Preference (off by default) to import files On-Demand (without seek ability) when using the optional FFmpeg library.

+ * New Preference (off by default) to retain labels when deleting a selection that snaps to the label without extending past it.

  * (Windows installer) New option to reset Preferences on next launch.